puppetlabs/puppetlabs-apache/README.md

 #####`directories`

 Passes a list of hashes to the vhost to create `<Directory /path/to/directory>...</Directory>` directive blocks as per the [Apache core documentation](http://httpd.apache.org/docs/2.2/mod/core.html#directory).
 The `path` key is required in these hashes.
+An optional `provider` defaults to `directory`.
 Usage will typically look like:

 ```puppet
     apache::vhost { 'sample.example.net':